What is the difference between a Dog trainer & Dog Behaviourist?

-Often used interchangeably, understanding the ways in which a dog trainer differs from a dog behaviourist will help you pick the right professional to help you with your dog.
+As a Dog Trainer, I often see the terms ‘dog trainer’ and ‘dog behaviourist used interchangeably.
+However, there are subtle differences between the two and understanding the ways in which a dog trainer differs from a dog behaviourist will help you pick the right professional to help.

 Focus On Dog Training has put together the below guide to help you understand each of these titles and what they mean for you and your dog.
 We will also explore the similarities between the two professions and assist to debunk myths associated with both dog trainers and dog behaviourists.